dincarnato/SHAPEwarp/README.md

 git clone https://github.com/dincarnato/SHAPEwarp
 ```
 This will create a "SHAPEwarp" folder.<br/>
-To compile the modules needed for kmer lookup:
+To compile the modules needed for kmer lookup issue:

 ```bash
 cd SHAPEwarp